 Lever Knitting And Fair Isle

-Fair Isle knitting is a great way to add different colors to your knitting.
+Fair Isle knitting is a great way to add different colors and motifs.
+You can create Fair Isle using the lever knitting style.

 Why Should You Change The Way You Hold Your Yarn and Needles?